|Mount Calvary Baptist Church(Singapore)||

 What are wants?
 Wants are the “wish to have” but not necessary must have.

-A New Perspective - A Jewish man in Hungary went to his rabbi and complained, “Life is unbearable.
+There is a New Perspective that we can gain from the following story.
+A Jewish man in Hungary went to his rabbi and complained, “Life is unbearable.
 There are nine of us living in one room.
 What can I do?”
 The rabbi answered, “Take your goat into the room with you.”
 The man was sceptical, but the rabbi insisted, “Do as I say and come back in a week.”

 A week later the man returned looking more distraught than before.
 “We can’t stand it,” he told the rabbi.
 “The goat is filthy.”
 The rabbi said, “Go home and let the goat out, and come back in a week.”
 A week later the man returned, radiant, exclaiming, “Life is beautiful.
 We enjoy every minute of it now that there’s no goat - only the nine of us.”
 (Reader's Digest [12/81].)
 Contentment is more a matter of our perspective than of our circumstances, isn’t it?

 By focusing on Christ instead of our needs and our circumstances, we can rejoice in the Lord always.
-Philippian 4:4 says, “Rejoice in the Lord always: and again I say, rejoice.”
+Philippians 4:4 says, “Rejoice in the Lord always: and again I say, rejoice.”

 As we learn from Paul how to live above our needs, we are also exhorted in the Bible to put God first before our needs.
 This is mentioned in Matthew 6:33, “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”
 We are not to be like those whose first concern is their basic needs.
 If we put our needs before God’s kingdom and His righteousness, it will give us an excuse to do wrong to get what we think are our desperate or rightful needs.
 The “all these things” in Matthew 6:33 refer to the basic need for food, for drink and for clothing.
 God, our Heavenly Father knows that we have need of all these things (Read Matthew 6:31-33; Luke 12:29-31).
 Our priority is to put God first and trust Him to take care of all of our needs, even our basic needs.